Updated March 18, 2026

 PLN 150 (~€35)

-Drinking alcohol on streets, in parks, and on public squares is illegal in Poland.
+Drinking alcohol on streets, in parks, and on public squares is illegal in Poland under the Act on Upbringing in Sobriety.
 Police issue on-the-spot fines of around 150 PLN (~€35).
-'I didn't know' is not accepted as an excuse.
+This is strictly enforced in Krakow, especially in the Main Market Square and Kazimierz areas where tourist drinking is concentrated.
+'I didn't know' is not accepted as an excuse — ignorance of the law does not exempt you.
 Drink only at licensed bars, restaurants, and beer gardens.
+Even carrying an open container of alcohol on the street can result in a fine.

 How to avoid